dlmbl/image_translation/part_1/README.md

 ## Setup

-Make sure that you are inside of the `image_translation` folder by using the `cd` command to change directories if needed.
+Make sure that you are inside of the `image_translation/part_1` folder by using the `cd` command to change directories if needed.

 Run the setup script to create the environment for this exercise and download the dataset.
 ```bash